 New year, new shades.
-If you lost your favorite pair of sun dimmers out on the trail, or maybe the lenses are scratched up like an old CD, then it’s time to snag a new pair.
-We tried a big handful of riding glasses over the past few months, and have a solid lineup to show, that vary in price and style.
+We’re always testing mountain bike glasses.
+If you lost your favorite pair of mtb sunglasses out on the trail, or maybe the lenses are scratched up like an old CD, then it’s time to snag a new pair.
+We tried a big handful of mtb glasses over the past few months, and have a solid lineup to show, that vary in price and style.
 From the image above, it looks like single-piece, shield style lenses are IN.
 If they’re not in for you though, we do have a few pairs with two lenses that look less Robocop-ish.

 |100% Legere Round||$130||17.2|